Two people killed in separate shootings in Pine Bluff - NewsBreak

 The first happening at a makeshift nightclub off Blake Street early Saturday morning.

-Police said 18-year-old Christian Mayzes was shot and killed there just before 5 a.m. on Saturday morning.PBPD: 18-year-old shot and killed early Saturday
+Police said 18-year-old Christian Mayzes was shot and killed there just before 5 a.m. on Saturday morning.PBPD: 18-year-old shot and killed in Pine Bluff early Saturday

 They’ve yet to find his killer.